-I think in the old world it was quite normal for customers to entrust their money to the banks.
-And that's a good thing first, so that you don't have to hide the money at home.
-But what is not part of the agreement, and where it is not really discussed, is that banks work with the money.
-You invest in things that make the most profit and are very intransparent.
-You agree with the concept that the money is kept there and is not advised that you basically have no say.
+I think in the old world, it was quite normal for customers to entrust their money to the banks.
+And that's a good thing at first, so that you don't have to hide the money at home.
+But what is not part of the agreement, and what is not really talked about, is that banks work with the money.
+They invest in things that make the most profit and they do it in a very non-transparent way.
+You agree to the concept that the money will be kept there and it is not pointed out that you basically have no say in the matter.

 What makes Tomorrow Bank different from the competition?

-Our big differentiator is clearly that Sustainability.
-In contrast to N26, for example, we clearly show where the funds are - and in real time.
-We show how many good bankers we have at any given moment, we also make sure that the money really flows into sustainable projects.
-And we have built sustainability into every element of our business model.
+Our big differentiator is very clearly sustainability.
+Unlike N26, for example, we show very transparently where the money is - and in real time.
+We show how many good bankers we have at any given moment, and we also make sure that the money really does go to sustainable projects.
+And we have integrated sustainability into every element of our business model.